Coupling, local times, immersions: Introduction

-Section \ref{sec:brownian-local-time} introduces the simple reflection / synchronized coupling for Brownian motion together with local time at \(0\), exploiting Tanaka's formula and the L\'evy transform to re-cast the problem in terms of coupling Brownian motion together with a variant of its running supremum.
-The simplicity of this coupling allows for explicit calculation: in particular it is shown that the reflection / synchronized coupling is optimal amongst all immersed couplings, at least when their starting conditions are non-singular (here ``optimal'' means optimal in the sense of maximizing the probability of coupling by a given time \(t\), for all possible times \(t\), while ``singular'' means that in the re-cast form the two running suprema processes do not start from the same level).
-The moment-generating function for the coupling time is computed, and compared numerically with the moment-generating function for the maximal coupling time: numerical calculation then indicates that the reflection / synchronized coupling cannot be a maximal coupling.
+Section~\ref{sec:brownian-local-time} introduces the simple reflection/synchronized coupling for Brownian motion together with local time at $0$, exploiting Tanaka's formula and the L\'evy transform to re-cast the problem in terms of coupling Brownian motion together with a variant of its running supremum.
+The simplicity of this coupling allows for explicit calculation: in particular it is shown that the reflection/synchronized coupling is optimal amongst all immersed couplings, at least when their starting conditions are non-singular (here ``optimal'' means optimal in the sense of maximizing the probability of coupling by a given time $t$, for all possible times $t$, while ``singular'' means that in the re-cast form the two running suprema processes do not start from the same level).
+The moment-generating function for the coupling time is computed, and compared numerically with the moment-generating function for the maximal coupling time: numerical calculation then indicates that the reflection/synchronized coupling cannot be a maximal coupling.

-The reflection / synchronized coupling is an immersed coupling but is not {\equifiltration}.
-Section \ref{sec:equi-filtration} shows that if the couplings are perturbed by a simple deterministic time delay then it is possible to use a sequence of the resulting approximate couplings to construct a successful {\equifiltration} coupling of Brownian motion together with its local time at \(0\).
+The reflection/synchronized coupling is an immersed coupling but is not {equi-filtration}.
+Section~\ref{sec:equi-filtration} shows that if the couplings are perturbed by a simple deterministic time delay then it is possible to use a sequence of the resulting approximate couplings to construct a successful {equi-filtration} coupling of Brownian motion together with its local time at~$0$.

-Section \ref{sec:BKR} introduces the BKR diffusion, sketches the immersed coupling described in \cite{Emery-2009} (which bears a strong family resemblance to the reflection / synchronized coupling of Section \ref{sec:brownian-local-time}, and which therefore is described here as a variant reflection / synchronized coupling), and notes that significant components of this variant reflection / synchronized coupling are actually immersed in the natural filtrations of both coupled diffusions.
-This is used to generate a successful {\equifiltration} coupling using the strategy of Section \ref{sec:equi-filtration}, hence answering \citeauthor{Emery-2009}'s question.
+Section~\ref{sec:BKR} introduces the BKR diffusion, sketches the immersed coupling described in \'{E}mery \cite{Emery-2009} (which bears a strong family resemblance to the reflection/synchronized coupling of Section~\ref{sec:brownian-local-time}, and which therefore is described here as a variant reflection/synchronized coupling), and notes that significant components of this variant reflection/synchronized coupling are actually immersed in the natural filtrations of both coupled diffusions.
+This is used to generate a successful {equi-filtration} coupling using the strategy of Section~\ref{sec:equi-filtration}, hence answering \'{E}mery's question.

-The paper is concluded by Section \ref{sec:conclusion}, which reviews the results of the paper and discusses some further research questions.
+The paper is concluded by Section~\ref{sec:conclusion}, which reviews the results of the paper and discusses some further research questions.